A vibrant microscopic illustration showing various microbes and a large purple cell, surrounded by tiny bubbles.

 Throughout our lives, microflora on our body synthesize a range of chemicals, enzymes, acids, and proteins, and, more importantly, they act to protect us from many invading pathogens.

-Our body is at constant war with disease-causing agents, and our body flora is our defensive shield.
+Our body is constantly at war with disease-causing agents, and our body flora serves as our defensive shield.

-Antibiotics are the compounds synthesized by fungi or bacteria that either kill growing infections or inhibit them from spreading.
+Antibiotics are compounds synthesized by fungi or bacteria that either kill or inhibit the growth of infections.

-I have always been fascinated that the discovery of this revolution in medicine was a mere accident.
+I have always been fascinated by the fact that the discovery of this revolution in medicine was a mere accident.

 One fine day in 1928, Sir Alexander Fleming returned to his laboratory from a family vacation.